 See (or rather hear) for yourself - here are 10 of the most memorable desert themes in Square Enix games:

 Remember: you can listen to many of these soundtracks on the Square Enix Music YouTube channel!

 Secret of the Arid Sands - Secret of Mana

-There are plenty of reasons why Secret of Mana is still such a beloved game, from its unique combat system to its ingrained sense of humor - we talked about that very topic when we took a look at Collection of Mana.
+There are plenty of reasons why Secret of Mana is still such a beloved game, from its unique combat system to its ingrained sense of humor.
 But there’s one more element that plays a major role in giving the game its identify - the soundtrack.